 Welcome to the University of Michigan!

 As this is the first time on a U.S. campus for many of you, I want you to know about proselytization (i.e. to promote or convert someone to another religion, faith, or belief).
 Some groups that are affiliated with religious organizations organize events and excursions which take place away from campus specifically for international students.
-On the surface, these activities may seem fun.
-However, in many cases, the ultimate purpose of the event is proselytization.
-If you do choose to attend a group's event, please know that you are under no pressure later to attend a religious service or meeting, or to spend additional time with the group organizers.
+They may or may not identify their religious affiliation on their advertisements.
+It may not be obvious that the purpose of some of these organizations is proselytization.
+You are welcome to explore or join any group, but you are also free not to; it is up to you.
 Any coercion for you to do so is unacceptable.
 You should feel no pressure from any individual or group, and if you do, firmly say, "No thank you." and walk away.

 If you have any questions about the content of this email or about any campus or community-based organization, please feel free to contact the IC.